H-0784

 Plain Language

-Users have the right to access any of their own retained chat logs at any time, in a portable, downloadable, human- and machine-readable format.
-Chat logs include both the user's input data and the chatbot's generated outputs.
-Chatbot providers may not discriminate or retaliate against users for exercising this access right — including through service denial, price changes, or quality degradation.
+Users have the right to access their own chat logs at any time in a portable, downloadable, human-readable and machine-readable format.
+Chatbot providers must make this data available on demand.
+Providers may not discriminate or retaliate against users for exercising this access right — the same anti-retaliation protections that apply to training consent refusal also apply here, covering denial of service, price discrimination, and quality degradation.

 Statutory Text